symfony/symfony-docs/session.rst

 -------------

 Sessions are provided by the `HttpFoundation component`_, which is included in all Symfony applications, no matter how you installed it.
-So you only need to configure it before using it:
+Before using the sessions, check their configuration:

 .. configuration-block::